todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 #### For information on how to install the neccessary dependencies and softwares, please refer to the `.md` file titled `Software_Installation_Instructions.md`.

+#### The completed EXTRACT dataset (Master_Pixstory_Dataset_Complete.tsv) can be found inside the repository with path: /DSCI550-PixstoryMediaExtractionAndAnalysis/Datasets/Master_Pixstory_Dataset_Complete.tsv

 ## Run Apache Tika Image Analysis - Caption Generation and Object Recognition

 ### Instructions for installing dependencies: